 Total Transformation, an at-home program for parents, can help your

-troubled or struggling teen and heal your family
+struggling teen and heal your family

 harder for my child?

 just normal teenage rebellion?